covagashi/LazyScriptingEplan/src/ai/Knowledge/eplan_docs/Eplan API/API Reference/Assemblies/FunctionPropertyList/Properties/FUNC_DEPENDEDALLCONNECTIONCROSSSECTIONS Property.md

 Remarks

-This property contains all connection point cross-sections / diameters of a function where the individual connection point cross-sections / diameters are separated by "Â¶".
+This property contains all connection point cross-sections / diameters of a function where the individual connection point cross-sections / diameters are separated by "¶".
 In addition, other connection point cross-sections / diameters of functions are also listed that are located in the search direction for the DT transfer.